I never knew I would be a photographer. Though I always knew I was an artist.

 This is where my passion turned into something so much more.
 I came to love the art form of photography from my constant obsession to seek out and share the beauty of my unique perspective.
 The intricacies of the world that I now see everywhere.
 From abstract textures and patterns that surround us, to the way manmade marvels interweave with nature.
 Not to mention the wondrous stories that a landscape holds.

 Truly, my work gives me the perfectly perfect reason to experience all that this world has to offer.
 But the reason it consumes me is not for beauty or travels.
 I will always find that.
 It is for the connection.
-For when I find others who see the world as I do from my work… and feel it… I am able to fill my life with the thing I am always searching for.
-My Tribe.
+For when I find others who see the world as I do from my work… and feel it… I am able to fill my life with what matters.
+Real talk.
+Good memories.
+Deep moments.
+With people whom I cherish.

 To be able to accomplish this, my wild, mountain man of a husband and I decided to convert a Mercedes Benz Sprinter Van into a tiny home, pack up the kids, and hit the road.
 Maybe through our travels we will find “our place” in the world.
 And maybe we will stay happy just being together in the world.